zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 export default routes;
 ```

+Let's walk through all of the changes we've made in the `routes.js` file.

+First, we imported the `App` component and added it as the parent component in our routes array.

-By entering our different route objects as an array associated with our `App`
+Second, by entering our different route objects as an array associated with our `App`
 route's `children` key, we've set them up to render _inside_ of our `App`
 component.
 That means that if we navigate to any of these _nested routes_ — such
 as `/login`, for example — our `App` component will render with our `Login`
 component as a child component.

 Note that it's okay for our `Home` component to have the same path as our parent
 `App` component.
-All child route paths _must_ start with their parent's route
+All child route paths must _start with_ their parent's route
-path, but they can also directly match their parent's route path.
-However, you
+path, and one of them (but only one) can _exactly match_ its parent's route path.
-can only have one child route whose path exactly matches its parent's path - you
-can't have multiple child routes whose paths exactly match the parent's path.

-Now that all of our routes are children of `App`, we can just include our
+Third, now that all of our routes are children of `App`, we can just include our
 `errorElement` on `App` — any errors that occur in one of our nested routes will
 "bubble up" to the parent route, which will render our `ErrorPage`.
 Much DRYer!

-You can still render unique errorElements for each route, if you want to create
+Alternatively, you can render unique `errorElement`s for each route, if you want to create
 different error handling pages for different routes.

-Since `App` now renders no matter what URL we visit, we can also just include
+There's one more simplification we can make, this time to the `App.js` file.
+Since `App` now renders no matter what URL we visit, we can just include
 our `NavBar` component directly within our `App`, rather than dropping it into
 every page-level component: